Life Starts Now: Background and production

 After being on the road for five years with Three Days Grace, the bass guitarist, Brad Walst, said, "We all came home and got a hard dose of life," which the band then used to create a more "musically in-depth and personal album".
 He described Life Starts Now as a record about "confronting life and how fragile it can be".
 Speaking about the album, the guitarist, Barry Stock, said, "This time around we really wanted to go with something different than what we've done in the past."

-Pre-production began in January 2009 while the band began recording the music at The Warehouse Studio in Vancouver that March.
+The group began writing the album while on tour in 2007.
+However, with some time off, they returned to Toronto where the entire record was written.
+Pre-production began in January 2009, while the band began recording the music at The Warehouse Studio in Vancouver that March.
 The album was completed in August the same year.
 The group unveiled the cover art for Life Starts Now on August 19, 2009.
+The band hired an artist from Poland to create the artwork after they stumbled across their website.
+The cover features two masked men smashing a pile of televisions as winged creatures rise from the destruction, which the group felt "was a good reflection of the album's themes."
 After finalizing all aspects of the album, they officially announced that the album would be released on September 22, 2009.
+The album was made available for streaming on September 21.

-The group embarked on the "Life Starts Now Tour" in 2010 to support the album.
-They also supported Nickelback on the "Dark Horse Tour" in 2010 and Avenged Sevenfold on the "Welcome to the Family Tour" in 2011.
+The band performed at iHeartRadio in December 2009, to promote the album's release.
+The group embarked on the Life Starts Now Tour from November to December 2009, with support from Default and The Used.
+They continued to tour throughout 2010 with Breaking Benjamin joining them in support of the album.
+The band was later joined by Chevelle and Adelitas Way in March to April 2010.
+They also supported Nickelback on the Dark Horse Tour in September 2010 and Avenged Sevenfold on the Welcome to the Family Tour in May 2011.